Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Background

-Q-Learning \cite{watkins1992q} is a popular model-free method, which iterates on a set of $Q$ values or approximators to approach optimal Q values or estimates, where $Q(s,a)$ is the expected maximum sum of rewards achievable in the future given state $s$ and action $a$.
+Deep Q-Networks \cite{mnih2015human} consider a common practice where a nonlinear function approximator is used for estimating values by parameterizing the $Q$ function $Q^{\theta}(s,a)$ with parameters $\theta$ using a deep neural network, where $Q(s,a)$ is the expected maximum sum of rewards achievable in the future given state $s$ and action $a$.